 Key Competencies and Program Objectives

-A graduate of a master’s in data science program should display the following objectives and competencies:
+As a graduate of a master’s in data science you’ll be armed with these competencies:

 - Develop statistical techniques to form relevant questions